 Another good setup idea is a species-only aquarium.
 This is usually done when you have particularly large fish that you want to keep or if you are just obsessed with one species.

-Generally, this is going to be fish like Angelfish, Oscar fish or other Astronotus fish.
+Generally, this is going to be with fish like Angelfish, Oscar fish, or other Astronotus fish.